pipinstallarnavs/Neural-Architecture-Search-Project/README.md

 Traditional NAS methods are computationally expensive.
 Surrogate-assisted Bayesian Optimization provides a more **efficient search strategy**, but performance depends heavily on the choice of surrogate.
 This project investigates:
 - Which surrogate models perform best across different benchmarks (NASBench-201, possibly NASBench-301/DARTS).
 - The trade-offs between **expressivity vs computational overhead**.
+We will try to compare compute hours and accuracy
 - Metrics like **rank correlation, regret, and trajectory visualizations**.

 ## ⚙️ Methodology